matoous/CTU-codes/README.md

 [here](tools.md).
 There's also a load of materials on the [gdrive](https://drive.google.com/open?id=0B33G3DM4Z57yLWRrcVpWTnBIdUE).
 If you have more to add, feel free to contact me!

+## Bachelor and Masters degree examination

+You can find materials for learning [here](https://github.com/matoous/oi-bszz).

 ## About this repository

 _disclaimer_